gbif/ipt/resourceMetadata.md

 ### How to write resource metadata

 Ultimately your metadata needs to be transformed into an XML metadata document.
-The XML must conform to the GBIF Metadata Schema, which is based on the Ecological Metadata Language (EML).
+The XML must conform to the GBIF Metadata Profile, which is based on the Ecological Metadata Language (EML).

 No Excel template exists for resource metadata.
 Simply use the IPT's built-in metadata editor to populate the metadata.
 The IPT makes sure it's in the proper valid XML format.